Geiseltalsee: History

 While there had been vague plans to flood the resulting "holes" left over from mining (even if all overburden were filled back into the former mine, the "missing" coal would mean the surface would still be below the natural water table) as had been done with what is now Senftenberger See, the plans for the 80 m deep and 2600 ha wide former mine were only seriously made after reunification.
 After the mine closed on 30 June 1993 exactly a decade of earthworks to ensure slope stability and eliminate the danger of landslides followed and flooding started on 30 June 2003.

 While all open pit mines operating below the natural water table require the lowering of the water table (usually via extensive pumping), simply letting the water table rise naturally is usually not enough to quickly flood the former pit.
 Besides allowing quick conversion to new uses, quick flooding is also desirable as it reduces the risk and amount of acid mine drainage (minerals like pyrite which are stable in anoxic conditions oxidize if exposed to air, giving rise to sulfuric acid - this process is slowed or stopped by covering those minerals in water).
 Thus it was decided to use the nearby Saale river as a source of water to ensure quick flooding.
 Flooding was completed by 2011 and the water level in the new lake had risen by 1 cm per day during flooding.
 A water level of 98.05 m above Normalhöhennull was reached on 29 April 2011.
-However, due to seapage, water from outside sources will probably have to be provided for a further two decades.
+However, due to seepage, water from outside sources will probably have to be provided for a further two decades.